jjasghar/chef-book/part6/20-testing-with-chef.md

 Yay!
 As you can see this ran the normal coverge, but this time uploaded your test and ran it.
 Pretty sweet eh?

 This is only the beginning, but this should be enough for you to start adding things for your cookbook(s), write the test once, always run it so when you refactor you don't forget about something.
-Well WELL worth it.
+Well, WELL worth it.